 Case Summary

-In 1975, the U.S. Supreme Court struck down the district court's remedial map, finding that the district court had failed to sufficiently justify the plan's significant population variance amongst senatorial districts and their decision to implement multi-member senatorial districts in violation of the 14th Amendment's Equal Protection Clause.
-In its unanimous opinion, the Court conclusively held that unless there are persuasive justifications, a court ordered legislative reapportionment plan must avoid the use of multimember districts and must achieve the goal of population equality with "little more than de minimis variation."
-The Court also stated that court-ordered plans must be held to higher standards than a State's own plan, and where important state considerations rationally require a departure from these standards, it is the court's responsibility to articulate clearly why a plan of single-member districts with minimal population variance cannot be adopted.
+• On January 27, 1975, the U.S. Supreme Court struck down the court-adopted plan as violating the 14th Amendment, finding neither the population deviation nor use of multi-member districts were sufficiently justified by the court.
+The Court’s unanimous opinion explained that unless there are persuasive justifications, a court ordered legislative redistricting plan must avoid the use of multi-member districts and must achieve the goal of population equality with “little more than a de minimis variation.”
+It also stated that court-ordered plans must be held to higher standards than a state’s own plan and, if important state considerations require a departure from those standards, it’s the court’s responsibility to clearly explain why a single-member, minimal population variance plan can’t be adopted.

 Significance: When redrawing a state's legislative districts as a remedy, federal courts are subject to the same, possibly more stringent, equal population requirements as are applicable to legislatively enacted plans, including the responsibility to justify any deviations from population equality and to state their connection to rational state policies.